 #1: GET NEARER TO NATURE AT SQUAM LAKES NATURAL SCIENCE CENTER

-Nature, but make it approachable for all.
-We're down!
-The Squam Lakes Natural Science Center in Ashland, NH is the perfect place to start your journey through NH's natural world.
-The Science Center is just a quick drive east from I-93 (making it a super convenient stop if you're headed north towards the White Mountains from points south) and boasts boardwalks meandering through all manner of the forest, marsh, and meadow habitat.
+Nature, but make it approachable for all!
+The Squam Lakes Natural Science Center in Holderness, NH is the perfect place to start your journey through New Hampshire's natural world.
+The SLNSC is a quick drive east from I-93 (making it a super convenient stop if you're headed north towards the White Mountains from points south) and boasts boardwalks meandering through all manner of the forest, marsh, and meadow habitat.
 Along the way, visitors will encounter a series of expansive enclosures that showcase NH's wild and rescued/rehabilitated animals in their natural habitat.

 One of our favorite things about this stop is the variety of engaging exhibits for kids of all ages, as well as the Science Center's small fleet of wheelchairs and strollers to ensure the whole family can discover the wonders of nature, all together.